Last Updated 6/23/2020

 The Long-Term Care Actuarial (B) Working Group, Long-Term Care (B) Pricing Subgroup, and Long-Term Care Valuation (B) Subgroup are evaluating proposals related to LTCI rate stability for existing policies; developing a new mortality standard for LTCI reserves based on the 2012 Individual Annuity Reserving Tables; developing new tabular voluntary lapse standard for LTCI reserves; developing regulatory guidance for premium deficiency reserve calculations; and reviewing the newly required filings prescribed by Actuarial Guideline LI–The Application of Asset Adequacy Testing to Long-Term Care Insurance Reserves (AG 51).

-Additionally, the Senior Issues (B) Task Force is taking a broad look at recent changes in the LTCI market, including shifts in purchaser profiles, the evolution of products being sold and regulatory goals.
+Additionally, the Senior Issues (B) Task Force took a broad look at recent changes in the LTCI market, including shifts in purchaser profiles, the evolution of products being sold and regulatory goals.
 The Task Force appointed the Long-Term Care Innovation (B) Subgroup in 2016 to examine the future of LTCI.
 The Subgroup developed two documents: 1) a list of federal policy changes the U.S. Congress could consider in order to increase private LTC financing consumer options; and 2) a list of private market options for financing LTC services to provide regulators, consumers and others.
 The Task Force has also updated the NAIC's A Shopper's Guide to Long-Term Care Insurance.
 In 2020, the Task Force will consider a review of the NAIC Long-Term Care Insurance Model Act (#640) and Model Regulation (#641).

 The LTCI benefit obligations of insolvent insurers are covered under the Life and Health Insurance Guaranty Association Model Act (#520).
 The NAIC membership modified Model #520 in 2017 to allow for the expansion of the guaranty fund assessment base.